Who we serve

 - Find out about the National Estuary Program.

-- Learn more about MassBays, our history, management committee, and regional coordination.
+- Learn more about MassBays, our story, management committee, and regional coordination.

-- Read our Comprehensive Conservation and Management Plan which serves the blueprint to our work.
+- Read our Comprehensive Conservation and Management Plan which serves as the blueprint to our work.

 - Get in touch with MassBays staff.

 - Explore the Bays and learn about the state of our estuaries.

 - Learn more about research and monitoring in the estuaries, the studies we coordinate and our collaborations with partners.

 - Join our Citizen Monitoring Coordinators Network and learn about opportunities to enhance your capacity and share your data.

 - Find out about opportunities for funding through our Healthy Estuaries Grant Program and technical support.

 - Sign up for our newsletter.The Spring 2018 newsletter is now available!